ibm-cloud-docs/rise-with-sap-on-powervs/surround/overview.md

 ## IBM Cloud platform
 {: #surround-overview-ibm-cloud-platform}

-The IBM Cloud platform combines platform as a service (PaaS) with infrastructure as a service (IaaS) to provide an integrated experience and is globally deployed across data centers around the world, enabling you to migrate or create your surround workloads quickly and and that perform securely and reliably.
+The IBM Cloud platform combines platform as a service (PaaS) with infrastructure as a service (IaaS) to provide an integrated experience and is globally deployed across data centers around the world, enabling you to migrate or create your surround workloads quickly and that perform securely and reliably.

 IBM Cloud provides solutions that enable higher levels of compliance, security, and management, with proven architecture patterns and methods for rapid delivery for running your surround workloads.
 See [Surround workloads by platform](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-surround-workloads-by-platform) and [Surround workloads by use-case](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-surround-workloads-by-use-case).
 Available in data centers worldwide, with multi-zone regions in North and South America, Europe, Asia, and Australia.